 Though you are the expert and usually know what happens during the wedding day, it is important to check in with your couple to make sure they agree with your selected timeline.
 If you are capturing the images that are most important to them, they will likely have zero or minimal changes for you.
 Finalizing the schedule with your couple also gives you the chance to have an idea of what your day will look like.
 This keeps you organized and focused throughout the day, even if the schedule falls behind a bit.

-Developing a wedding day timeline that helps you stay on track will allow you to capture dynamic images of the bride and groom, as well as their family and friends.
+Developing a wedding photography timeline that helps you stay on track will allow you to capture dynamic images of the bride and groom, as well as their family and friends.
 The more organized and focused you are during the wedding day, the better images you will shoot even if the schedule falls behind a bit.
-After your images return from a post wedding photography company, make sure to send them to your clients.
-Learn more about providing your clients with beautiful images with our Pro Photographer Lighting and Posing Guide!
+To discover real, successful timelines from 8 industry leaders, including Ben Hartley of Style & Story Creative, download our free Wedding Day Timeline Templates.
+Click the banner below to get your timelines templates today!